iSOME1/NIIT/README.md

-# NIIT
-NIIT HOMEWORK
-this folder is used for NIIT homework
+a repo used for learning bootsrap